survivejs/webpack-book/manuscript/building/02_code_splitting.md

 {pagebreak}

+## Controlling code splitting on runtime

+Especially in a complex environment with third-party dependencies and an advanced deployment setup you may want to control where split code is loaded from. [webpack-require-from](https://www.npmjs.com/package/webpack-require-from) has been designed to address the problem and it's able to rewrite the import paths.

 ## Conclusion

 Code splitting is a feature that allows you to push your application a notch further.
 You can load code when you need it to gain faster initial load times and improved user experience especially in a mobile context where bandwidth is limited.